dycw/atomic-write-path/README.md

 For more info on `stat`, see the
 [official docs](https://docs.python.org/3/library/stat.html).

-Pass `overwrite=True` to overwrite an already existing file; an error is thrown otherwise:
+Finally, pass `overwrite=True` to overwrite an already existing file; an error is thrown otherwise:

 ```python
 with writer_cm("file.txt", overwrite=True) as temp: